jackeys/Power-Armor-to-the-People/Documentation/Spawn Levels and Locations.md

 Power Armor Set              | Level
 ---------------------------- | -----
 Enclave X-02                 | 21
-X-01, Hellfire X-03          | 28
+Hellfire X-03                | 28
 Classic Advanced Power Armor | 42

-* If the set is found at a lower level, it will have the lowest leveled that is currently available
+* If Enclave X-02 is unavailable, X-01 is used as a fallback

 # Availability Matrix